00VOID/flblog/content/sessions/session-14.md

 _"That is a pitiful amount… that would not turn a cub."_

 Galivan hesitated.
-Then, before anyone could react, Alara stepped forward.
+Then, before anyone could react, Elara stepped forward.

 With a swift, final motion, she snatched the dagger from his grasp, fell to her knees, and slit her own throat.